Schreiner University Course Reserve Policy and Guidelines

 Schreiner University faculty are invited to place materials for their classes on reserve in the library.
 The following guidelines have been established to assist all faculty members with the process.

-Reserve materials are located at the library circulation desk.
+Reserve materials are located at the Library Services Desk.
 Materials are filed under the name of the instructor who placed the material on reserve.
 Instructors are expected to be sure that their students know the name(s) that the materials are listed under.
 Students must present a valid Schreiner University identification card when accessing reserve material.
 Lists of materials placed on reserve by instructors are available through the library catalog.
 From the library’s homepage, select Library Catalog, and then the Course Reserve tab.

 Materials should be placed on reserve before they are assigned to students.
 Please allow a minimum of two working days for processing new reserves.
 Reserve material is processed in the order that it is received and is not available for use until processing is completed.

 Instructors must complete a course reserve form each semester for materials placed on reserve for that semester.
-Reserve request forms are available at the circulation desk as well as online at
+The course reserve intake form is available online.

 At the end of the academic year, all materials owned by the library will be returned to the library’s collection, and personal copies will be returned to the owning instructor.
 Instructors may also retrieve their material at the library.